darshan701/darshan701.github.io/content/about.md

   <h1>Hello, World!</h1>
   <h2>I am a 3D artist</h2>
   <p>
-    My name is [Name] and I am a 3D artist specializing in creating photorealistic 3D models and animations.
-With [X] years of experience in the industry, I have worked on a variety of projects ranging from product visualizations to animated short films.
+    My name is Darshan and I am a 3D artist specializing in creating photorealistic 3D models and animations.
+With 6 years of experience as a hobby.
   </p>
   <h2>Skills and Tools</h2>
   <ul>